 Outreach and Prospective Student Liaisons: Participate in all Outreach Committee meetings.
 Represent the GAFIS membership while there and record minutes from these meetings.
 Report back to the GAFIS membership at the monthly GAFIS meetings.
 Maintain the bulletin boards located on the 6th floor.
 Assist the graduate coordinator in organizing visits for prospective students.
 Help prospective students get in touch with other students from the Department who share their interests.

 Lectures, Colloquium, and FRIT Library Collections Representatives: Participate in the Department’s Lecture Committee meetings that select outside speakers to give talks in the department or at the French House.
 Solicits suggestions for speakers from the GAFIS membership.
 Will serve as a conduit of information between the FRIT Collections and GAFIS.

 TAA Stewards: The TAA Stewards attend all TAA General Membership Meetings as well as Stewards’ Meetings.
 They keep the GAFIS membership informed of contract negotiations and answer questons regarding contract terms.
 If any graduate student has a question regarding healthcare, working conditions, hours or dues, see the Stewards.

 Professional Development Coordinators: Plan and organize at least one professional development workshop per semester.
 The GAFIS Professional Development Coordinators are responsible for soliciting ideas for these workshops from the GAFIS membership.

-Research Seminar Representatives: Participate in the Department’s Lecture Committee meetings that select outside speakers to give talks in the department or at the French House.
+Research Seminar Organizers: Participate in the Department’s Lecture Committee meetings that select outside speakers to give talks in the department or at the French House.
 Solicits suggestions for speakers from the GAFIS membership.